Key Takeaways

 |---|---|---|---|

-| 3D MRI | Tissue classification, volumetric lesion detection | 91–96% | Hallucination on edge cases |
+| 3D MRI | Tissue classification, volumetric lesion detection | ~60–65% (disease-finding) | Hallucination on edge cases |

-| Sequential MRI (multi-timepoint) | Disease progression tracking, longitudinal analysis | 88–94% | Requires radiologist confirmation for treatment decisions |
+| Sequential MRI (multi-timepoint) | Disease progression tracking, longitudinal analysis | ~60–65% (disease-finding) | Requires radiologist confirmation for treatment decisions |

-| Anatomical localization | Bounding box placement, region-of-interest marking | 89–95% | Works best on major organs, less reliable on tiny structures |
+| Anatomical localization | Bounding box placement, region-of-interest marking | Qualitative benefit; not pure per-pixel accuracy | Works best on major organs, less reliable on tiny structures |

-| Comparative imaging | Change quantification, size/density measurements | 87–92% | False negatives on subtle changes; requires serial imaging protocols |
+| Comparative imaging | Change quantification, size/density measurements | Qualitative benefit to change detection; not pure per-pixel accuracy | False negatives on subtle changes; requires serial imaging protocols |

 For radiology departments and diagnostic imaging centers, this means integration points.
 A hospital's PACS system receives DICOM-formatted imaging files—the standard format used by every major MRI and CT scanner—and routes them to MedGemma 1.5 for automatic screening.
 The model flags regions of interest and outputs bounding boxes.
-A radiologist reviews, confirms or overrides, and signs off.
+A radiologist reviews, confirms or overrides and signs off.
 The entire workflow is auditable and integrated locally.

 For international development and underserved healthcare, the compact size is transformative.
 A rural clinic in sub-Saharan Africa or South Asia can run MedGemma 1.5 on modest hardware.
 Medical training can be scaled up without requiring infrastructure parity with US hospitals.